 AIR CONDITIONERS

 As temperatures gradually increase every year due to global warming, there has been an upwards trend in Australia to forgo fans all together for new energy-efficient split systems.
 While ceiling fans work to lower body temperature, air conditioners actually affect the temperature of the room, demonstrating their effective nature at cooling the home.
-AC units can be used for both heating and cooling purposes.
-The investment will be more expensive at the onset and running costs slightly higher than fans, but with the Australian weather, an AC unit will ensure your family stays comfortable and well!

 PROS